AlexMulkerrin/PocketCiv/README.md

 Minimal Civilisation-like game.
 Made a pathfinder and wanting to use it in a project :)

 ## Update Log
-current status 14/4/2017:
+current status 27/07/2017:
+- first commits in a long time, been doing some improvements to the interface to get back into coding on this project.
+Lots of new parts to the interface including buttons, zoom levels and auto-focus.
+Game should work on any size of browser window now :)

-- finally a chance to do some more work on this!
+- 14/4/2017 Finally a chance to do some more work on this!
 I've tweaked the sidebar and added the beginnings of a minimap.
 Excited to have some free time to spend on this again :D

 - 12/3/2017 New code base structure is up!
 Code migration from prototype is 99% complete and the game has classic Civ Tilesets :D Latest version can be accessed in the link below update log